 While you are offering your mentorship, it’s important that young intermediaries continue to grow their knowledge and skills.
-As you know, there are various industry training courses available – you can get a full list of the Santam training modules here.
+As you know, there are various industry training courses available.
 Be supportive by allowing them time to study for these courses and exams.

 Good luck with your mentoring – we are certain you will reap the rewards.
 Remember to direct new intermediaries to the Santam blog, which offers a wealth of insights and advice, from marketing and customer service to better risk management for your clients.

 By clicking accept, you agree to this, as outlined in our cookies policy.